MARKET SNAPSHOT: Dow Lifted To Records By Boeing, As Tech Slump Weighs On Broader Stock Market

 ADVERTISEMENT

-For the month, the Dow is up 2.6% while the S&P is up 2% and the Nasdaq has risen 3.6%.
-July is on track to be the second-best month of the year for both the Dow and the S&P, and both are looking at their fourth straight monthly gain, as well as their eight monthly increase of the past nine months.
-The Nasdaq, which had a negative month in June, is also on track for its eighth positive month of the past nine.
+For the month, the Dow is up 2.6%, while the S&P is up 2% and the Nasdaq has risen 3.6%.
+July is on track to be the second-best month of the year for both the Dow and the S&P. Both are looking at their fourth straight monthly gain as well as their eight monthly increase of the past nine months.
+The Nasdaq, which lost ground in June, is also on track for its eighth positive month of the past nine.

-"I recognize that valuations are not cheap, and that's why stocks will have to advance on their earnings, which have been pretty good.
-As long as that remains the case, the market will grind higher and continue to support full valuations," said Mark Luschini, chief investment strategist at Janney Montgomery Scott.

 See also:A quarter of S&P 500's 2017 climb due to five stocks (yes, those five) (http://www.marketwatch.com/story/a-quarter-of-sp-500s-2017-climb-due-to-five-stocks-yes-those-five-2017-07-27)